 - Partial Tuition for one 2-4 week camp term per summer

 - Support from the Mentor throughout the campership application process, camp enrollment process, Capstone Service Project (when applicable)

 - Potential to reapply for funding throughout the lifespan of the camper

 - *Available to applicants enrolled in the Full Support Program.
-Not available to those in the Partial Support Program (See Income Eligibility-Family Contribution Table in Resources)
+Not available to those in the Partial Support Program (see Income Eligibility-Family Contribution Table)

 What are the Eligibility Requirements of a Campership Applicant?

 - Applicant will be 10 years old or older by June 1st

 - Applicant will be able to be away from home for up to 4 weeks